 Yorkshire

-Picnics are great here as you have the white cliffs behind you on both sides of the headland.
-The actual sand stretches, gently sloping, far from the ocean so you don’t even have to get your toes wet.
+Picnics are great here as the white cliffs are behind you on both sides of the headland.
+The sand stretches gently sloping far from the ocean, so you don’t have to get your toes wet.

 Devon

-Branscombe beach is found at the end of a down and is a shingle and pebble beach.
-The beach is close to many of the popular tourist destinations such as Beer and Seaton so there’s plenty to do when you’re not letting your canine friend run free.
-The beach includes toilet and refreshment facilities, as well as a magnificent clifftop walk.
+Branscombe Beach is a shingle and pebble beach at the end of a down.
+The beach is close to many popular tourist destinations, such as Beer and Seaton, so there’s plenty to do when you’re not letting your canine friend run free.
+The beach includes toilets and refreshment facilities and a magnificent clifftop walk.

 Dorset

-Durdle Door beach is one you will easily recognise as it is probably one of the most famous and photographed beaches in England and is very popular with dog walkers.
+You will easily recognise Durdle Door Beach, as it is probably one of the most famous and photographed beaches in England and is very popular with dog walkers.
 The sandy beach curves around the cliffs towards the natural arch formed by the waves over thousands of years.
-Lulworth and Lulworth Cove are close by and access is from the car park at the Durdle Door Holiday Park.
+Lulworth and Lulworth Cove are nearby, and access is from the Durdle Door Holiday Park car park.

 Cornwall

-Mawgan Porth beach offers a good change to the very popular and often crowded beaches of Newquay and Watergate Bay.
-You will probably only share the beach with a few surfers depending on the weather!
-The beach does tend to mostly disappear when the tide is in, so this might be a good beach to combine with the nearby South West Coastal Path for a long walk.
+Mawgan Porth Beach offers an excellent change to Newquay and Watergate Bay’s popular and often crowded beaches.
+Depending on the weather, you will probably only share the beach with a few surfers!
+The beach tends to disappear mostly when the tide is in, so this might be a good beach to combine with the nearby South West Coastal Path for a long walk.
 However, for pure peace and tranquillity, it’s hard to beat.

 Merseyside

 Formby is popular with wildlife spotters and is home to a large colony of red squirrels.
-Dogs are welcome, but the National Trust which owns part of the beach ask that they are kept running freely at the Lifeboat Road end of the beach away from the squirrel populations.
+Dogs are welcome, but the National Trust, which owns part of the beach, asks that they be kept on a lead at the Lifeboat Road end, away from the squirrel populations.

-To help you plan your Autumn beach walks we have a full list of dog-friendly beaches by region see our dog friendly beaches list.
+To help you plan your Autumn beach walks, we have a complete list of dog-friendly beaches by region.
+See our dog-friendly beaches list or visit our sister dog-friendly site MyPAWfectPlace.